-Note: If the leak happens when you run the kitchen sink, this indicates a drain pipe issue.
-Raise the dishwasher drain pipe above the level of the sink drain to solve the problem.
+If the leak happens when you run the kitchen sink, this indicates a drainpipe issue.
+The dishwasher drainpipe will need to be raised above the level of the sink drain to solve the problem.

 If the leak happens when the dishwasher runs, here are the possible problems to troubleshoot:

-- Leaky gasket: Water on the kitchen floor in front of the dishwasher could indicate leaking door gasket.
+- Leaky gasket: A faulty door gasket is one of the most common causes of dishwasher leaks.
+Water on the kitchen floor in front of the dishwasher could indicate a leaking door gasket.
 It’s easy to find out – simply open the dishwasher and check the seal around the door.
-If you see ripped or worn out sections, replace the gasket before you run the appliance again.
+If you see ripped or worn-out sections, replace the gasket before you run the appliance again.

 - Faulty door latch: The latch is what holds the dishwasher closed during a cycle.
 If it’s loose, water may seep out.
 You could have a faulty door latch if the dishwasher opens too easily.
-A new latch should fix the problem.
+Installing a new latch should fix the problem.

 - Leaky pump seal: While you’re looking under the dishwasher, check the seal around the water pump.
 You know it’s leaking if you see water dripping from the pump housing or motor.
 To remedy this problem, remove the pump and replace the rubber seal.

 - Float switch problem: If the dishwasher tub gets too full, the doors are more likely to leak.
-The purpose of the float switch is to prevent the dishwasher from overfilling with water.
+A float switch helps prevent dishwashers from overfilling.
 If the float switch is caught on something, it may not work properly.
 Replacing this mechanism should solve the problem.

 - Drainage issue: If the water doesn’t drain adequately during a dishwasher cycle, this can cause the water level to rise higher than intended.
 Check the filter at the bottom of the dishwasher tub for a clog that could be preventing proper drainage.